SEDB/CCMutator/README.md

 `opt` pass running as it's own process.
 See `./scripts` for some examples of scripts used to generate all combinations of mutants.

-CCMutator comes with another tool
+CCMutator comes with another tool `./combinations` to generate numberical combinations for easier automation of mutant generation.

 ### Operators
 Most operators work similarly for both C++11 and POSIX (PThread) libraries.